What is nevoid basal cell carcinoma syndrome?

 Tumor screenings recommended:

-- An echocardiogram during the first year of life to check for fibromas in the heart.
+- An echocardiogram at the time of diagnosis to check for fibromas in the heart.
 An echocardiogram uses sound waves to make images of the heart.

-- Magnetic resonance imaging (MRI) of the brain to look for brain tumors.
-This should be done every year until the person turns 8 years old.
-If there are any symptoms, the imaging should be repeated more often.
+- Magnetic resonance imaging (MRI) of the brain to look for brain tumors in patients with a SUFU mutation.
+This should be done every 4 months until the person turns 3 years old and then every 6 months until the person turns 5 years old.
+If there are any symptoms, the imaging may be repeated more often.

 These recommendations are the most current.
-It is possible that what is recommended may change over time as doctors learn more about nevoid basal cell carcinoma syndrome.
-Because this syndrome is rare and complex, it is important that parents seek out and discuss all screening options for their child with a doctor who works regularly with this syndrome.
+It is possible that what is recommended may change over time as health care providers learn more about nevoid basal cell carcinoma syndrome.
+Because this syndrome is rare and complex, it is important that parents seek out and discuss all screening options for their child with a health care provider who works regularly with this syndrome.

 How is genetic testing for nevoid basal cell carcinoma done?

-The doctor may suspect nevoid basal cell carcinoma syndrome after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about the person’s health and the health of other family members.
+The health care provider may suspect nevoid basal cell carcinoma syndrome after looking at a person’s medical or family history.
+In most cases, a health care provider or genetic counselor will ask questions about the person’s health and the health of other family members.

-The genetic counselor or doctor will record which family members have developed tumors, what types of tumors and at what ages these tumors occurred.
+The genetic counselor or health care provider will record which family members have developed tumors, what types of tumors and at what ages these tumors occurred.
 From this information they will create a family tree.
-Doctors and genetic counselors will look at the family tree to find out:
+Health care providers and genetic counselors will look at the family tree to find out:

 - If there are more cancers than normal,